 This 1 acre neighborhood park is located at Soest Road and South Murry Lane, and offers a basketball court and a pair of playground areas.

-Wedgewood Park is located on Chestnut Drive in southern Rolla, and offers over 6 acres with 1 basketball court, 1 playground, and plenty of trees, as well as access to the walking / biking trail along Dieble Creek.
+Wedgewood Park is located on Chestnut Drive in southern Rolla, and offers over 6 acres with a basketball court, a playground, and plenty of trees, as well as access to the walking / biking trail along Dieble Creek.

 901 North Elm - Room 306